-Other long-term liabilities were \$5.0 million at each of December 31, 2022 and 2021.
-At December 31, 2022 and 2021, we recorded long-term lease liabilities related to operating leases of \$4.2 million and \$4.3 million, respectively.
+Other long-term liabilities were \$4.0 million and \$5.0 million at December 31, 2023 and 2022, respectively.
+At December 31, 2023 and 2022, we recorded long-term lease liabilities related to operating leases of \$2.6 million and \$4.2 million, respectively.
 See Note 5, Leases for more information.
-As of December 31, 2022 and 2021, government mandated severance accruals in certain international offices amounted to \$0.6 million and \$0.5 million, respectively.
-The Company also recorded a long-term liability for an estimated defined benefit obligation related to a non-U.S. defined benefit plan for its Japan operations of \$0.2 million at each of December 31, 2022 and 2021 (see Note 9, Employee Benefit Plans).
+Certain operating leases for the Company's regional office facilities contain a restoration clause that requires the Company to restore the premises to its original condition.
+At December 31, 2023, accrued restoration costs related to these leases amounted to \$0.4 million.
+As of December 31, 2023 and 2022, government mandated severance accruals in certain international offices amounted to \$0.8 million and \$0.6 million, respectively.
+The Company also recorded a long-term liability for an estimated defined benefit obligation related to a non-U.S. defined benefit plan for its Japan operations of \$0.2 million at each of December 31, 2023 and 2022 (see Note 9, Employee Benefit Plans).